ctummon/Cerializer/README.md

 Copy the Cerializer folder into your project and include the JsonObj file of your choice.

+(Currently only tested on Visual Studio 2017.
+I need to get some CI up and running...)

 ## Example Usage (cpprest):

 ``` C++